No property manager wants to think about a tenant passing away.

-Obligations and requirements when a tenant passes
+Obligations and requirements when a tenant dies

-One of the main aspects to understand and convey to your landlord is that when a tenant dies, the lease does not automatically terminate, nor does the landlord have the right to immediately take possession of the property or remove the tenant’s belongings.
+One of the main aspects to understand, and convey to your landlord, is that when a tenant dies, the lease does not automatically terminate, nor does the landlord have the right to immediately take possession of the property or remove the tenant’s belongings.

 If a sole tenant passes (the only tenant on the lease), you must follow your state’s procedure for ending the lease and returning the bond.
-It should be noted that the deceased tenant’s property, debt and contracts transfer to the estate or next-of-kin – this includes their rental agreement.
+It should be noted that the deceased tenant’s property, debts and contracts transfer to the estate or next-of-kin – this includes their rental agreement.

-If a co-tenant dies (joint tenant) this does not automatically end the lease either.
-The remaining tenant can simply stay on – and their rights and responsibilities continue under the tenancy agreement.
-However, if they wish to leave, you can negotiate with them to end the lease early and take vacant possession.
+If a co-tenant dies, this does not automatically end the lease either.
+The remaining tenant can simply stay on – and their rights and responsibilities continue under the tenancy agreement (which should be updated, as should the bond arrangement).